hereAlexT/dont-remember/report/report.md

           Considered this is a MVP, we decided to put Team and User in the same microservice.

 ## Critique
+### Security
+JWT is able to secure the data of the users in the API.
+All tests currently pass for security, the api is able to retrieve user information with a token.
+Without a token no information can be retrieved, as the token is also used to identify the user making the request.
+Additionally there is an expiration time on the token, and it is confirmed by the tests that the user can not use an expired token to retreive information.
+There are some long term concerns with this API's JWT implementation.
+If a account if comprimised in the future, there is no current method to revoke access to any tokens created by the account.
+So a malicious user can still retrieve data with a stolen token until it expires.
+This will be be balance of the expiration time of the token.
+It must be set to a time where it will not inconvenience the user, but also protect them if their account is comprimised.

 ### Functionality

 The following screenshots shows the functionality test of the system, the test result is conducted on the deployed environment on AWS.<br>

 <img src="./images/test_func_user.png" width="400" alt="Test Result of test_func_user">
 <img src="./images/test_func_word.png" width="400" alt="Test Result of test_fuc_word"> <br>
 From the test results, we can see that all the functionalities are working as expected.